 5. The Explorer.

-They love traveling, exploring, and the thrill of discovering.
-They find fulfillment in their freedom to thread in a different path.
+They love travelling, exploring, and the thrill of discovering.
+They find fulfilment in their freedom to thread in a different path.
 Car companies usually have this type of brand archetype because they promote smooth journeys and adventures.

 6. The Creator.

 They are imaginative and would often want to create things with great value.
 Apple and Lego are two of the most well-loved brands with the Creator archetype.
 Apple is innovative and wants to provide products that appeal to personality.
 Lego on the other hand encourages people (especially children with great imagination) to build.

 They are powerful, refined, and organized and they know what they want.
 They have the ability to influence other people by being dominating ones but almost always in a good way.
 Luxury brands like Louis Vuitton and Rolex that promote wealth and success are good examples.

 8. The Magician.

 They are all about making dreams come true.
 The Magician brands always work to turn ordinary things into something magical and a classic example is Disney which is able to insert all things magic on their films, ads, and campaigns.
 This does not necessarily mean an escape to reality but finding also ultimate joy in simple things.